 Following congratulations from your fishing mates on having finally landed a salmon, the question often asked is, “What do I do with so much fish?”
 A single 20 pounder will produce heaps of fillets – far more than two people can hope to eat in a day or two.
 Salmon fresh from the sea is also very rich in protein, a little goes a long way!
-For many anglers, the answer has long been to bottle the catch.
-In earlier years this was the only reliable way to preserve summer caught salmon for use over the winter months.
+Here is how I go about bottling salmon.
+It is a long-used, tried and trusted method.

 The bottling process really starts the moment you land your fish.
 The name of the game is to gut and gill your salmon and get it into ice as quickly as possible.
-More about looking after your catch
+More about looking after your catch.

 If you like you can freeze your fish when you get home and bottle it later.
 If you are anything like me, you’ll be exhausted after a day on the water, and when you finally arrive home after a long drive you don’t want to start bottling in the middle of the night!
 I usually thaw out and bottle the catch a few days later when I find the time.
 There is no reason you can’t leave the salmon in the freezer for a couple of months before bottling it if you wanted to.

 At the camping grounds, near the big east coast salmon rivers, it is not uncommon for anglers to bottle their fish as soon as they catch it, preferring to stop fishing after catching one fish because of the time needed to process it!
 When staying in a caravan this also solves the problem of finding freezer space.

 Cover with cold water to at least an inch over each jar and bring to the boil.
 How long you should boil your jars of fish depend a bit on who you talk to.
 Some people boil theirs for up to six hours, but three hours is the minimum time needed.
 Don’t start counting your time until the water is boiling furiously.

 After a half, an hour or so as the jars cool the seal will pop down.
 This indicates that they have sealed properly.
 Any that have not popped down should be kept in the fridge and used straight away.
 A friend who has had many years experience bottling salmon advises that you can remove the seals from any jars that have not taken, place on new seals, and rings, and then boil again for at least another hour.